sbockfind/main/README.md

 # Process

 ## Simulating Data
-Creating some sample/simulated data.
+I want to start by creating some random data.
 The complete dataset contains 7 seconds at 1024hz.
+The code iterates through this line to create a time series.
 ```python
 r.append(0.5 * r[-1] + np.random.rand())  # Append a new point: 50% of the last point plus a random value, simulating realistic, noisy data progression.
 ```
-Forcing causality in the simulated data.
+To test if the program can find causality, I create artificial, and predictable, causality in the data.

 First, a given channel is copied to another row, and some random noise is added.
 ```python
 independent_channel = 1
 dependent_channel = 5